What is a Judge Conference?

 - Estimated start and end times.
 Participants need to know this in order to plan their day.

 - Event link for registration, and registration deadline

 - Will participants receive Promos (i.e. is this a supported Conference?)

 - Information on seminars/presenters that you have already scheduled.
 Who is your target audience?

 - Call for presenters: who to contact if you want to present a seminar, what is expected.

 - Language: some Conferences are run in a language other than English.
 Some may even have seminars in several different languages.

 Presenters and Reviewing Content

 You can start recruiting presenters or Conference leaders even before announcing the Conference to the general public.
 Posting a general call for presenters is common practice, but you might also contact individual Judges who are specialists in a particular topic or known for being skilled presenters.

 Content for Conferences should be finalized at least 2 weeks prior to the event.
-Presentations that lack preparation negatively affect Conference attendees and can undermine that hard work that other presenters put in.
+Presentations that lack preparation negatively affect Conference attendees and can undermine the hard work that other presenters may invest in your event.
 As a Conference Organizer, it is your responsibility to ensure that you are providing attendees with a positive experience.